Euclidean E-models: Integrability of Euclidean -models

-An interesting question arises: if a Lorentzian $\E_-$-model fulfils the sufficient condition of integrability for some family of operators $O_-(\lm)$ does its $\E$-Wick rotated Euclidean counterpart automatically satisfies the condition \eqref{381} for some modified family of operators $O_+(\lm)$?
-The concrete example of the Lorentzian and Euclidean bi-Yang-Baxter deformation worked out in Section 6 indicates that it is not necessarily the case.
-The Euclidean integrability of the $\E$-Wick rotated $\si$-model seems to live its own life and it has to be established independently from the Lorentzian integrability.
+The Lax connection in the second-order $\sigma$-model formalism is obtained by inserting $j$ from \eqref{282} into \eqref{512}.
+If we take into account the $\bR$-linearity of $O(\lm)$, the result can be written as \be L_z(\lm)= O(\lm)W_m^z\pa_zmm^{-1}, \quad L_\bz(\lm) =O(\lm)W_m^\bz\pa_\bz mm^{-1}. \ee An interesting question arises: if a Lorentzian $\E_-$-model fulfils the sufficient condition of integrability for some family of operators $O_-(\lm)$ does its $\E$-Wick rotated Euclidean counterpart automatically satisfies the condition \eqref{381} for some family of operators $O_+(\lm)$?
+The concrete example of the Lorentzian and Euclidean bi-Yang--Baxter deformation worked out in Section 6 indicates that it is not necessarily the case.
+The Euclidean integrability of the $\E$-Wick-rotated $\sigma$-model appears to be an independent property and must be established separately.